OscarRed/Block/README.md

 # Block
-A lightweight website blocking Chrome extension.
+A lightweight website blocking Chrome extension (< 1MB).
 With minimal code and clean settings.

 Screenshot of settings.